Reality Club (band): Career

 The group was formed in 2016 by YouTuber Fathia Izzati, Era Patigo, and Mayo Falmonti as a cover band.
-Izzati then invited her brother Faiz Novascotia Saripudin and friend Iqbal Anggakusumah to join the band.
+Izzati then invited Iqbal Anggakusumah and her brother Faiz Novascotia Saripudin to join the band.
 Falmonti left the band after six months of formation due to personal commitments.
 He was then replaced by Nugi Wicaksono.

 The group released their debut single "Is It The Answer?" in April 2016.
 It was then followed by "Things I Don't Know" in June and "Fatal Attraction" in July.
 2 more singles were released in 2017, "Okay" in February and "Elastic Hearts" in July.
 Their debut studio album Never Get Better was released in August 2017.
 The group released an exclusive Japanese edition of Never Get Better in February 2019 with independent record label Inpartmaint Inc.

 In June 2019, they released the lead single of then-upcoming sophomore album, "Telenovia".
 They released their sophomore studio album What Do You Really Know? in August 2019.
 The physical edition of the album was also released in Japan, Malaysia, and Singapore in 2020.
 In September 2020, the group released an extended play The Rush and Other Vices featuring "The Rush", a track from their second album with its extended version and a remix featuring Basboi, HNATA, Goonz, and Rino.

 In February 2021, Reality Club signed a recording contract with Dominion Records, a sub-division of Universal Music Indonesia.
 In March 2021, they released a single "I Wish I Was Your Joke" with pop singer Bilal Indrajaya.
 They released single "Anything You Want" in April 2022.
 In November 2022, Anggakusumah left the group to focus on his solo career.

 Their third studio album, Reality Club Presents…, was released in May 2023.
 In October 2023, the group kicked off their concert tour in Singapore, followed by five other cities around Asia.
 They won two Anugerah Musik Indonesia awards for Best Alternative Duo/Group/Collaboration for "Love Epiphany" and Best Alternative Album for Reality Club Presents… In March 2024, the group embarked on a North America tour.
 They were set to perform at the South by Southwest, but withdrew in protest of the festival's military and defense industry sponsorships amidst the Israeli genocide in Palestine.
 They opened for fellow Indonesian Niki on the Asian leg of her Buzz World Tour in February 2025.
 In April 2025, it was reported that Reality Club had joined Sun Eater as their management.